pedrotgn/pyactor/doc/tutorial.rst

 .. literalinclude:: ..\examples\sample1.py
     :linenos:

-This example is similar to the one shown above in :ref:`first`, but here we'll explain it more carefully.
+This example is similar to the one shown above in :ref:`global`, but here we'll explain it more carefully.

 In this case, we need to import the :func:`~.init_host` function from the project in order to use it.
 We also import the *sleep* function to give time to the actor to work.